LukeKulm/PokerArena/README.md

 TODO for submission today:
     fix reraise bug
-    find out where hand object is being printed to console and remove it get rid of printing "0 Hearts" if the card hasn't been dealt yet (easy fix) unit testing
+    find out where hand object is being printed to console and remove it get rid of printing "0 Hearts" if the card hasn't been dealt yet (easy fix) (DONE) unit testing
     writeup
         readme